-Can I take any of the minor requirements under Junior-Senior P/D/F?
+Can I take any of the Minor requirements under Junior-Senior P/D/F?

-Can any of the minor requirements be designated as a Sophomore Exploratory Subject?
+Can any of the Minor requirements be designated as a Sophomore Exploratory Subject?

+Yes.
 Any subject taken at MIT or through cross-registration may be designated as exploratory, including electives, General Institute Requirements, and requirements for majors and minors.
 More information ›

 Can I make substitutions?

-Do students in the Energy Studies Minor have access to the Energy Commons in Building 10 (10-063)?
+How do I gain access to the Energy Commons in Building 10 (10-063)?